amirsojoodi/Manuals-and-Tutorials/Linux/Alternatives/2023-08-29-Linux-Commands-Alternatives.md

   - Linux
 ---

-Some linux commands and their alternatives that I use
+Some linux commands and their alternatives that I use.
 For most of them, it's easier to create aliases.

 1. `dust` instead of `du`